It’s a common question we get as financial advisors: What are the tax benefits of marriage?

 In addition to these tax benefits, marriage can also offer financial benefits such as discounted auto and homeowner’s insurance, better rates on health insurance, and better rates and terms on loans and credit.

 The Marriage Penalty and the EIC

-According to the Tax Policy Center, a couple with one child earning $25,000 each would pay $3,117 less in taxes by remaining single.
+According to the Tax Policy Center, a couple with one child earning $25,000 each would pay $3,584 less in taxes by remaining single.
 This is because their combined income of $50,000 exceeds the EIC limit, but their individual income of $25,000 remains below the limit.

 Investment Income, Medicare Taxes and SALT

 Tax reform’s limit on the itemized deduction for state and local taxes (or SALT) to $10,000 could also negatively impact couples who get married.
 This limit applies to both single filers and married couples filing jointly.
 So if each spouse has $10,000 in SALT and they get married, their total deduction will be just $10,000, not the combined $20,000 if they each remained single.
-Keep in mind that a married couple would need to have another $14,000 in itemized deductions for it to make sense to itemize rather than taking the standard deduction that has increased to $24,000 in 2018.
+Keep in mind that a married couple would need to have another $14,800 in itemized deductions for it to make sense to itemize rather than taking the standard deduction that has increased to $24,800 in 2020.